-Credit for specialized training received in the Armed Services will be granted on the basis of recommendations published in A Guide to the Evaluation of Educational Experiences in the Armed Services.
-Only those courses or programs which may be regarded as consistent with the curriculum at Belhaven College will be credited toward a degree.
+Credit for specialized training received in the armed services will be granted on the basis of recommendations published in A Guide to the Evaluation of Educational Experiences in the Armed Services.
+Only those courses or programs that may be regarded as consistent with the curriculum at Belhaven College will be credited toward a degree.